WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Acknowledgments

 \section{Acknowledgments}

 This work is supported partly by a Newton Institutional Links Award from the British Council, titled “Automated Captioning of Image and Audio for Visually and Hearing Impaired” (Grant number 623805725), and a grant EP/T019751/1 from the Engineering and Physical Sciences Research Council (EPSRC).
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+The authors wish to thank the associate editor and the reviewers for their helpful comments to further improve this work.